 Call for Action

-In the previous two PROPL editions (2025, 2024), our community identified the need for a planetary compute engine to “connect the dots” on planetary health.
+In the previous two editions of the Programming for the Planet workshop (PROPL 2025, PROPL 2024), our community identified the need for a planetary compute engine to “connect the dots” on planetary health.
 This 3rd “Action PROPL” now invites anyone with an interest in helping research, design and implement a next-generation planetary compute engine to attend and actively participate in the workshop.

 In each topical session, the organizers will begin with a brief orienting presentation, then ask audience members to contribute notes and ideas to a “living document” before engaging in an active discussion.

-If you’re interested in the topic of planetary health, and feel like your research doesn’t fit, then we encourage you to come along and we will try to figure it out with you!
+If you’re interested in the topic of planetary health, but feel like your research doesn’t fit, then we encourage you to come along and we will try to figure it out with you!

 Background reading: